 An introductory article about robotic manipulators.
 The article focuses on robotic manipulators, especially the serial robotic arms, and provides information on how to build such a robotic arm with a high-level list of requirements.

 Brushed DC Motor Drivers are essential in the field of robotics and automation.
 They convert low-voltage control signals into a high power signal suitable for driving a motor.
 This process allows for controlling the speed and direction of motors.
 They are commonly used in robotics, automation systems, and electric vehicles.
-Acrome's Smart Motor Drivers (SMD) - Brushed DC Motor Version is a standout product with features like Python API, Arduino Library, RS-485 protocol for efficient control of multiple motors, and an Auto-Tuner for optimal performance.
+Acrome's Smart Motion Devices (SMD) - Brushed DC Motor Version is a standout product with features like Python API, Arduino Library, RS-485 protocol for efficient control of multiple motors, and an Auto-Tuner for optimal performance.

 Executing a custom motion pattern, whether a single motion axis or with multiple axes is a special topic of mechatronics and robotics as well.
 In this blog, we explain how ACROME's Hexapod Positioner (aka Stewart Platform) can be used to generate custom motions in 6 DoF space.